telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/tools/load-report-dialog.md

 tags: load,report,dialog,edit,reportsource,parameters,designer
 published: True
 position: 15
-previous_url: /ui-choose-reportsource
+previous_url: /ui-choose-reportsource, /designing-reports/report-designer-tools/desktop-designers/tools/
 ---

 # Edit Report Source Dialog of the Report Designer

-The Edit Report Source dialog is used to select the source for a report that would be displayed in a report viewer, SubReport item or drill-through action.
+The Edit Report Source dialog is used to select the source for a report that would be displayed in a report viewer, SubReport item, or drill-through action.

 The dialog offers the available report sources, which are: